theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.R3Connection.md

 #### Remarks

-SAP systems require you to use TLS (<xref href="ERPConnect.R3Connection.TlsSettings" data-throw-if-not-resolved="false"></xref>) when connecting with RFC over WebSocket.
+SAP systems require you to use TLS (`ERPConnect.R3Connection.TlsSettings`) when connecting with RFC over WebSocket.

 ### <a id="ERPConnect_R3Connection_WebSocketHost"></a> WebSocketHost

 Gets or sets the hostname to use when connecting using WebSockets.
 Corresponds to NetWeaver connection parameter "WSHOST".
-Only used when <xref href="ERPConnect.R3Connection.UsesWebSocket" data-throw-if-not-resolved="false"></xref> is set to true and using <xref href="ERPConnect.ClientProtocol.NWRFC" data-throw-if-not-resolved="false"></xref>.
+Only used when `ERPConnect.R3Connection.UsesWebSocket` is set to true and using `ERPConnect.ClientProtocol.NWRFC`.

 ```csharp
 public string WebSocketHost { get; set; }